Rebekacompetent445/fingers/fingers-protocol-draft.md

 ## 13. Target and Relay Mapping

+If no target path is present, the emitted request is empty.

 If a target is present, the final path segment is the terminal target.

 Any earlier path segments are relay hosts.

-The authority host is always the outermost relay host.
+The authority host is included only when a target is present.
+In that case, it is always the outermost relay host.

 The emitted target expression is built in this exact order: